 Although relying only on rankings will not tell you much about a university or college, reputation still matters, and knowing how others view your prospective schools will also tell you a lot about how future employers will view you as a job candidate down the road.
 In fact, when U.S. News & World Report compiles its list of top-ranking schools, it bases its rankings only on peer nominations from undergraduate students.

-Also, you will want to note programs that feature a comprehensive core curriculum that includes courses across a broad spectrum of subjects ranging from foreign language to technology and from the fine arts to the natural sciences.
-Undergraduate programs are not about attaining an education in one subject but instead about developing a college-level understanding of a vast number of subjects.
-Therefore, choose a program that offers core classes that help you develop versatile and important skills in communicating effectively and thinking critically by exposing you to topics outside of your chosen major.
+Also, you will want to note programs that feature a comprehensive core curriculum.
+This would includes courses across a broad spectrum of subjects ranging from foreign language to technology and from the fine arts to the natural sciences.
+Undergraduate programs are not just about attaining an education in one subject.
+It’s also about developing a college-level understanding in many subjects.
+Therefore, choose a program that offers core classes that help you develop versatile and important skills in communicating effectively and thinking critically by exposing you to topics outside of your major.

 Are There Hidden Costs for Online Learners?

-- Graduation Fees: Regardless of whether a student is actually walking during commencement, he or she might need to pay a one-time graduation fee that pays for the cost of the diploma.
-Keep in mind that, in most cases, however, graduation fees do not include the cost of renting a cap and gown.
+- Graduation Fees: Regardless of whether a student is actually walking during commencement, he or she might need to pay a one-time graduation fee that covers the cost of the diploma.
+In most cases, however, graduation fees do not include the cost of renting a cap and gown.

 - Assessment Fees: “Assessment” fees can encompass a variety of expenses, including fees related to first-time enrollment, sports facilities, late registration, libraries, and early class withdrawal.
 Students looking to receive credits based on their scores on standardized tests may also need to pay an assessment fee.